Giant Steps (composition): Background

 "Giant Steps" was composed and recorded during Coltrane's 1959 sessions for Atlantic Records, his first for the label.
 The original recording features Coltrane on tenor saxophone, Paul Chambers on double bass, Tommy Flanagan on piano, and Art Taylor on drums.
 As with other compositions, Coltrane brought "Giant Steps" to the studio without rehearsal.
 On the original recording, Flanagan played a choppy start-stop solo in which he appears to struggle to improvise over Coltrane changes without preparation.
 Flanagan revisited "Giant Steps" on several recordings, including an album named after the song, which he dedicated to Coltrane.

 In some of the alternate takes, Cedar Walton is at the piano, declining to take a solo and playing at a slower tempo than the takes with Flanagan.
 Coltrane had shown Walton "Giant Steps" a few weeks beforehand, planning to record it with him and allowing Walton to rehearse it.
 After a rehearsal at Coltrane's apartment, and another at the studio, Walton was not invited to the recording session.
 Coltrane said this was because Walton was out of town on the final recording date, but Walton speculated that it was because he declined to solo.

 Coltrane named "Giant Steps" after its bass line: "The bass line is kind of a loping one.
 It goes from minor thirds to fourths, kind of a lop-sided pattern in contrast to moving strictly in fourths or in half-steps."
 It took two recording sessions two months apart before Coltrane was willing to release his original rendition of "Giant Steps".
 An analysis of Coltrane's solo reveals that he worked out melodic patterns over the changes in advance, which he deployed during his recorded improvisation.

 Musical characteristics

-From beginning to end, "Giant Steps" follows alternating modulations of major third and augmented fifth intervals.
+From beginning to end, "Giant Steps" follows alternating modulations of major third and minor sixth intervals (with diminished fourth and augmented fifth intervals between B and E♭).
 Its structure primarily contains ii-V-I harmonic progressions (often with chord substitutions) circulating in thirds.
 The chords and patterns in "Giant Steps" reflect those found in Coltrane's compositions "Central Park West" and "Countdown", and his version of the Gershwins' song, "But Not For Me."

 In a 2018 interview, Quincy Jones said that the work was based on an example in Nicolas Slonimsky's Thesaurus of Scales and Melodic Patterns.
 Jones stated, "Everyone thinks Coltrane wrote that, he didn’t.
 It’s Slonimsky.
 That book started all the jazz guys improvising in 12-tone.
 Coltrane carried that book around till the pages fell off".

 "Giant Steps" is usually played in a 'fast swing' style.